Adrian Dubois: Professional

 Dubois turned professional in 2009 with the Western Mass Pioneers, and made his pro debut on April 25, 2009, in Western Mass's 3-1 opening day defeat to the Harrisburg City Islanders.
 He scored his first two career goals on June 5, 2009, in a 2–1 win over Crystal Palace Baltimore, and went on to play in 20 league games for the Pioneers, but was released at the end of the year when the Pioneers self-relegated to the PDL.

 Having been unable to secure a professional contract elsewhere, Dubois returned to play for the New Hampshire Phantoms in the USL Premier Development League in 2010.

 Coaching

 Dubois was an assistant coach at UC San Diego from 2012 to 2013.

 From there, Dubois's next coaching job was with New England Futbal Club from August 2013 to August 2014.

 He was also on coaching staff of UMass Boston as an assistant coach for the same period.

 He got his first head coach role at Saint Joseph Monks in Standish, Maine.

 In 2019, Dubois became an assistant coach for the Vermont Catamounts.
 While at Vermont, Dubois was ranked as one of the top 12 assistant coaches in the country by College Soccer News.

-Dubois joined the San Diego State Azetcs before the beginning of the 2023 collegiate season.
+Dubois joined the San Diego State Aztecs before the beginning of the 2023 collegiate season.